jocmom/FCND-Estimation/WRITEUP.md

 ### Step 6: Adding Your Controller ###

-Up to this point, we have been working with a controller that has been relaxed to work with an estimated state instead of a real state.
-So now, you will see how well your controller performs and de-tune your controller accordingly.
+Now we replaced the project controller that has been relaxed to work with an estimated state instead of a real state with our own controller.

 1. Replaced `QuadController.cpp` and `QuadControlParams.txt` with the controller you wrote in the last project.

-3. ReRun scenario `11_GPSUpdate` and retuned  Decrease the position and velocity gains (we’ve seen about 30% detuning being effective) to stabilize it.
-Your goal is to once again complete the entire simulation cycle with an estimated position error of < 1m.
+2. ReRun scenario `11_GPSUpdate` and retuned the controller parameters.
+Although it's not as goood as the original controller it passes the test.

 ![gps own controller](images/scenario11_own_controller.png)